 Our Team Is Here for You.

 Unexpected things happen to all of us at some point in our lives — which includes medical and/or mental health conditions.
 If you are unable to work due to a disability, you may be eligible for short-term disability benefits.
-A Cherry Hill disability benefits lawyer can help you apply, and then assist you with filing for long-term disability benefits if necessary.
+A SSD lawyer can help you apply, and then assist you with filing for long-term disability benefits if necessary.

 At Bross & Frankel, we believe that people who cannot work due to a disability should receive the benefits that they are entitled to under their insurance policy or from a state program.
 We are here to help you with the process, from filing an initial claim to handling any necessary appeals.
 To schedule a free disability claim review, contact us today at 856-795-8880 or reach out online.